open-cluster-management/leaf-hub-spec-sync/README.md

     ```
     $ export SYNC_SERVICE_PORT=...
     ```

+1. Set the `K8S_CLIENTS_POOL_SIZE` environment variable to hold the size of the k8s clients pool.
+    The pool is used to run update and delete operations of the received bundle's objects concurrently.
+    The environment variable is optional.
+Default value is 10.
+    ```
+    $ export K8S_CLIENTS_POOL_SIZE=...
+    ```

 1. Run the following command to deploy the `leaf-hub-spec-sync` to your leaf hub cluster:
     ```